US STOCKS-Tech powers S&P 500 to record closing high, Dow now positive for the year

 “(The Fed’s) new-found acceptance of higher inflation suggests the recovery could continue for much longer, as will near-zero rates,” Carter added.

-Energy stocks ended the session with largest percentage gain among the major S&P sectors after Hurricane Laura passed through the Gulf region without causing widespread damage and oil rigs and refineries began to restart operations.
+Energy stocks ended the session with the largest percentage gain among the major S&P sectors, rising 1.9% after Hurricane Laura passed through the Gulf region without causing widespread damage and oil rigs and refineries began to restart operations.

-United Airlines and Coca-Cola Co rose as they prepared for cost-cutting efforts including furloughs and voluntary separations.
+United Airlines and Coca-Cola Co rose 3.1% and 3.3%, respectively as they prepared for cost-cutting efforts including furloughs and voluntary separations.

 But tech companies continue to benefit from companies shifting to a work-from-home model.